There is a mysterious world.

 Ernest Hemingway at age 17 on a Michigan river.

-At the age of six or seven, he was fishing for trout (actually brook salmon) with a grasshopper in the streams of Michigan.
+At the age of six or seven, he was fishing for trout (actually brook trout) with a grasshopper in the streams of Michigan.

 Although he is best known for big game fishing, “Papa” was also a fly fisherman.

-In Sun Valley, Idaho, Dad is happy to show off the two beautiful rainbow trout he just caught.
-The rod and reel are Hardy.
+In Sun Valley, Idaho, Hemingway is happy to show off the two beautiful rainbow trout he just caught.
+The rod and reel are Hardy's.

-Ernest, in a striped shirt, and a little Marlin from the Gulf-Sream, aboard the Pilar, his famous boat.
+Ernest, in a striped shirt, and a little marlin from the Gulf Stream, aboard the Pilar, his famous boat.

 It was at the age of 29 that Hemingway’s passion for deep-sea fishing was really triggered.